Oibaf66/fbzx-wii/README_WIN.txt

 Menu key (it is the key near CTRL Rigth) or gamepad 7 key to access FBZX Wii menu.
 Left ALT key to toggle Full Screen.
-The virtual keyboard is accessed passing the mouse on the screen or through CTRL Rigth or gamepad button 6 (if depends on the selected option).
+The virtual keyboard is accessed passing the mouse on the screen or through CTRL Rigth or gamepad button 6 (it depends on the auto virtual ketboard option).

 * In menu
 Gamepad pad or keyboard keys for menu navigation.